 About that time the series outgrew the small Woman's Club building and moved to a larger venue at Central Congregational Church (now First Lutheran Church).

-It was soon decided that non-profit status and incorporation had some real advantages.
-Spearheaded by attorney and CPA Jerry Sokolow, an application for non-profit status was filed with the IRS and Articles of Incorporation and initial bylaws were created and filed with the state.
+It was soon decided that non-profit status and incorporation had real advantages.
+Led by dancer, attorney, and CPA Jerry Sokolow, HATDS filed an application for non-profit status with the IRS and Articles of Incorporation and bylaws with the state.
 Our efforts culminated when the Texas Secretary of State recognized HATDS as a non-profit corporation on September 14, 1990.

 Although HATDS as an organization dates from the summer of 1989, we use 9/14/1990 as the official birthday since full legal standing was attained on that date.